vincentnwa/SE8-Group5-API/README.md

 `git checkout -b feature-branch` (this is a shortcut. the branch name is feature-branch here)

   Check you are on the new Branch using `git branch`.
-  General rule of thumb = Always do a `git status` or `git branch` to check you're on the correct branch and not in main branch

 <br />